Gearbox-protocol/dev-docs/pages/v3/bots/account-manager.md

    - The only way to change caps to non-zero is by calling `register`. \* So, if we see zero caps in user data during operation, we know this is an unregistered account and must revert.
    - Whether the account has the same owner is checked by retrieving the owner from the Credit Manager and comparing to one in the struct.

-3. The function should revert if loss caps are reached.
+3. The function must revert if loss caps are reached.

    - Let's start with the naive approach of checking both caps twice: before and after the multicall.
    - If we think about it, we can omit the first intra-operation loss check because there's no way it can be violated at this point: it was below the cap right after the last successful call and surely didn't change since then.